simoneantonicchio/wp-nutritionist/README.md

 Hello, I wanna create a wordpress plugin to help nutritionist in their job.

-The nutritionist will have an admin panel where will be able to add our patient and set and check a lot of parameters ( age, weight, height ecc..)
+The nutritionist will have an admin panel where will be able to add his patient and set and check a lot of parameters ( age, weight, height ecc..)

 The plugin develop will be followed and tested by real-life nutristionist!